IsomorphicAlgo/Rusty_Server/ITERATIVE_PLAN.md

   - Backup verification
   - Service restart procedures
   - *Note: Far future task - implement after core functionality is stable*

+### Background Tasks & Automation
+- [ ] **Periodic NOAA API Fetching**: Implement background task/cron job to periodically fetch data from NOAA API
+  - Use `tokio-cron-scheduler` or similar task scheduler
+  - Automatically update database with fresh data
+  - Keep data current even when no API requests are made
+  - Configurable fetch intervals (e.g., every 15 minutes for current conditions)
+  - Handle failures gracefully with retry logic
+  - *Note: This addresses the question about database updates - currently only on-demand, this would add periodic updates*

+### Frontend Development
+- [ ] **Web Frontend**: Add a web frontend for easier API exploration and visualization
+  - Options: React, Vue, or simple HTML/JavaScript
+  - Could be a separate project or integrated into the server
+  - Dashboard for viewing space weather data
+  - Interactive charts and graphs
+  - Real-time updates via WebSocket (future enhancement)
+  - *Note: Currently API-only, this would add a visible webpage*

 ---